mckeeh3/akka-typed-java-cluster-aware/README.md

 The web client assembles the JSON responses from each of the currently running cluster nodes and renders that information into the nine node panels on the right side of the dashboard.
 The current leader node information is also rendered on the left side of the dashboard.

 By design, it is possible to observe the propagation of cluster state changes across the nodes in the dashboard.
-By polling each node in the cluster, it is possible to see some of the latency as cluster state changes propagate across the network.
+By polling each node in the cluster, it is possible to see some of the latency as cluster state changes propagate across the network to each node in the cluster.

 The dashboard shows cluster state changes as they happen.
 Use this feature to explore how the cluster reacts as nodes join and leave the cluster.
 Try starting a cluster and then stopping, killing, or downing nodes and observe how this impacts the overall cluster state.